Categorified duality in Boij-S\"oderberg Theory and invariants of free complexes

 with the following properties: \begin{theorem} If $\FF$ is a bounded complex of free multigraded $R$-modules and $\cE$ is a bounded complex of coherent sheaves on $X$, then: \begin{enumerate} \item The multigraded Betti table of $\Phi_{X}(\FF,\cE)$ depends only on the multigraded Betti table of $\FF$ and the multigraded cohomology table of $\cE$. \item If $\widetilde{\FF}\otimes \cE$ is exact, then $\Phi_{X}(\FF,\cE)$ is generically exact. \end{enumerate} \end{theorem}

 For example, if $\FF$ has irrelevant homology, then we obtain a pairing of the form:

-As we discuss in \S\ref{sec:toric}, the target of this pairing, that is, the cone of free $C$-complexes with irrelevant homology, is simpler than the cone of free resolutions of over $C$.
-This enables the construction of toric/multigraded analogues of the Eisenbud--Schreyer functionals, and it thus seems that the cone of free $R$-complexes with irrelevant homology will be easier to study than the cone of free resolutions over $R$.
+This pairing enables the construction of toric/multigraded analogues of the Eisenbud--Schreyer functionals.
+It also suggests that, at least from the duality viewpoint, the cone of free $R$-complexes with irrelevant homology may be a more natural object to study than the cone of free resolutions over $R$.

 \addtocontents{toc}{ }